Abhi-293/IP-Mini-Project-Sem-3/contact/README.md

 ## Contributing

-This is an educational mini project.
-For improvements or modifications:
+This is an educational mini  ject.
+For im vements or modifications:
 1. Fork the repository
 2. Make your changes
 3. Test thoroughly